lawloretienne/CryptoCoins/README.md

     * In the future, it would help to write Android UI tests with Espresso.

-This project was created with Android Studio 4.2 Canary 10
+This project was created with Android Studio Bumblebee